QMidiGen 0.1.3: The Generator Got a Stress Test

 Two-tier velocity ceiling

 The velocity ceiling system was applying the per-program profile cap unconditionally to all notes.
-This is correct for sustained tones — a Trumpet held for two beats at 112 velocity will blow the face off the mix.
+This is correct for sustained tones — a Trumpet held for two beats at 112 velocity will blow the doors off the mix.
 It’s wrong for short attack notes.
 A 16th-note driving cell at 90 BPM with every note capped at the same value produces what the rotation test correctly calls “flat dynamics”: velocity range of 3, which sounds robotic and lifeless.

 let vceil = velocity_ceiling_for(program, &cfg.soundfont_profile);